-Randy F. Jouben, CPCU, ARM, CBCP, MBCI Executive Director Risk Management and Compliance

-College of Southern Maryland
+Randy F. Jouben, CPCU, ARM, CBCP, MBCI Executive Director, Risk Management and Compliance College of Southern Maryland

-Darius Delon, MBA, RIMS-CRMP, CCIB, FCIP
+Darius Delon, MBA, RIMS-CRMP, CCIB, FCIP Principal, Riskmanagement101.ca

-Principal, Riskmanagement101.ca

-RIMS is a global not-for-profit organization representing more than 3,500 industrial, service, nonprofit, charitable and government entities throughout the world.
-Dedicated to advancing risk management for organizational success, RIMS brings networking, professional development and education opportunities to its membership of more than 10,000 risk management professionals who operate in more than 120 countries.
-For more information, visit www.RIMS.org
+RIMS, the risk management society®, is a global not-for-profit committed to advancing the practice of risk management throughout the world.
+RIMS brings networking, professional development, certification, and education opportunities to its membership of 10,000 risk management professionals in over 60 countries.
+Founded in 1950, the Society represents more than 3,500 industrial, service, nonprofit, charitable, and government entities throughout the world.
+For more information, visit www.RIMS.org.

-Version 3.0: Published February 2020
+Version 5.0: Published November 2022